mars0i/majure/doc/tips.md

 careful with these when dealing with mutable state.
 Sometimes it's a good idea to wrap a result in `doall` to cause a lazy sequence to be realized immediately.

+### Version

+Don't use an old version of Clojure, of course.
+I got a roughly 2X speedup by using a pre-release Clojure 1.7.0 (1.7.0-RC1) rather than 1.6.0.
+(Pre-release versions might not be what you want for research you're going to present or publish, obviously.)